andreacoppari/geo-track-recommendation/README.md

 - **code**: This directory contains Python notebooks for the finetuning of the phi-1.5 and Mistral-7b GPT models.
 Each subdirectory corresponds to a specific model.

 - **data**: This directory houses datasets and additional data-related resources.
-The `datasets` folder contains CSV files representing different datasets, while the `data_stuff` folder includes any supplementary data or preprocessing scripts.

-- **src**: Here, you will find images that can be embedded in the README file to provide visual representations of the phi-1.5 and Mistral-7b GPT models.
+- **src**: Here, you will find images that can be embedded in the README file.

 ## Model Description